 Each year, Harvard Magazine offers two Ledecky Fellowships to Harvard undergraduates and one Steiner Fellowship.
 Use the links below to read brief biographical notes from current and former fellows and to access their articles.

 Alisha Ukani ’20, the Steiner Undergraduate Editorial Fellow for the summer of 2017, is a Pforzheimer resident pursuing a joint concentration in government and computer science.
 On campus, she is involved in HackHarvard, Women in Computer Science, the Institute of Politics Policy Program, and the Harvard Political Review.
-She is from Weston, MA.
+She is from Weston, Massachusetts.

 Aidan Langston '19, the Steiner Undergraduate Editorial Fellow for the summer of 2016, is a Cabot House resident and prospective linguistics concentrator from Brooklyn, New York.